voltdatalab/atlas-noticia/plataforma/sobre/academico.md

 # Hero section
 title: Atlas na academia
-description: Conheça os artigos que citam o Atlas da Notícia
+description: Conheça os artigos acadêmicos que citam o Atlas da Notícia
 #links: Conheça também a <a href='../equipe'>equipe do Atlas</a> e veja nossas <a href='../estatisticas'>análises</a>

 # Author box